ethereum-oasis-op/L2/workitems/tokenlist/l2-token-list-v1.0-psd01.md

 ## 1.1 Overview

 There is a significant challenge around the definition and listing of tokens on Layer 1 (L1), Layer 2 (L2), and Sidechain systems.
-Note that for simplicity, this document we will collectively refer to L1, L2 and Sidechains systems as chains below since the challenge described below is valid across all such systems:
+Note that for simplicity, this document we will collectively refer to L1, L2 and Sidechain systems as chains below since the challenge described below is valid across all such systems:

 * Consensus on the "canonical" token on chain B that corresponds to some token on chain A. When one wants to bridge token X from chain A to chain B, one must create some new representation of the token on chain B. It is worth noting that this problem is not limited to L2s -- every chain connected via bridges must deal with the same issue.

 Related to the above challenge is the standardization around lists of bridges and their routes across different chains.
-This will be addressed in a separate document
+This will be addressed in a separate document.

 Note that both of these issues are fundamental problems for the current multi-chain world.

+Therefore, the goal of this document is to help token users to operationalize and disambiguate the usage of a token in their systems.

+Also note that a standard for defining tokens is beyond the scope of this document

 ## 1.2 Glossary